mm2270/JamfProScripts/README.md

 6. Create a new script in your Casper Suite JSS using the **install_select_SS_plug-ins.sh** as the code source.
 7. Create a Self Service policy with the package created in Step 4 and the script created in Step 6.
 Set the script to run as "After".
 <br>
 When the policy is run, the package is downloaded and installed.
-The installed creates the directory with the URL Plug-ins in `/private/tmp/`
+The installation creates the directory with the URL Plug-ins in `/private/tmp/`
 The script runs next and reads the information from each plug-in plist and generates the appropriate dialog for the user running the policy.
-The choices made by the user are captired and only the selected URL plug-ins are copied to `/Library/Application\ Support/JAMF/Self\ Service/Plug-ins/`.
+The choices made by the user are captured and only the selected URL plug-ins are copied to `/Library/Application\ Support/JAMF/Self\ Service/Plug-ins/`.
 They become available immediately in Self Service.
 <br>